Australia has 23,346 cellular, 2,421 NBN & 4,689 TPG sites. The table below shows an increasing portion of these cellular sites support 5G:

 We're not confident their action plan will substantially improve data quality, as it doesn't identify why the data is so bad.
 Their 50 page document mentions quality only three times.
 To fix something, you first need to know what went wrong.
 We suspect the data quality issue relates to the existing complex data ingest workflow, from wireless operator to government, poor data requirement documentation, poor validation checks and confusing error diagnostics.

-Fortunately, their document rejected recommendations from some wireless operators to use a RESTful API interface for the ingest process.
-New Zealand's spectrum agency adopted this buzzword-laden techno babble, which we had the misfortune of using.
-It imposes excessive complexity and overhead, endearing only to a bureaucratic IT department or high-priced consulting firm looking for more billable hours.
+Fortunately, their document rejected recommendations from some wireless operators to use a RESTful API interface for the ingest process, which New Zealand's spectrum agency had the misfortune of adopting.
+It imposes excessive complexity and overhead, endearing to bureaucratic IT departments or high-priced consulting firms looking to boost their billable hours.
 It does nothing whatsoever to address data quality.
 So, again, we're glad the Canadian government didn't embrace these fashionable technical buzzwords in their pursuit of data quality.

 We hope that government and wireless operators can deliver on the need to substantially improve spectrum data quality.

-Update 2024-Mar-27: Official documentation Release notes for Copernicus DEM 30m showing mention of Moldova as new coverage for the 2023_1 release states Free & Open release of the restricted countries: Armenia, Azerbaijan and Moldova.
+Update 2024-Mar-27: Official documentation for the 2023_1 release states Free & Open release of the restricted countries: Armenia, Azerbaijan and Moldova.
 This is incorrect; Copernicus DEM 30 has always included Moldova.

 Copernicus DEM (COP30) is a free-to-use, high quality 30m surface digital elevation model.
 COP30 receives small annual updates; its 2023_1 update appeared a few days ago, and includes two improvements: